decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 You can use a same instance of a `GLTFShape` component on multiple entities to save resources.
 If each entity has both its own `Animator` component and its own `AnimationClip` objects, then they can each be animated independently.

-If you define a single `AnimationClip` object instance and add it to multiple `Animator` components from different entities, all entities using the `AnimationClip` instance will be animated together at the same time.

 ```ts
 //create entities